Friends and family have shared their relationship to show their support.

 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Donald's family - View on Tribute Wall
+7 Trees, Flowers, or Condolences have been shared with support of Henry's family - View on Tribute Wall

 Funeral services for Henry F. Lumsden Jr., age 95, Norfolk, Nebraska will be 11:00 a.m.
 Tuesday, January 16, 2024, at Home for Funerals on Norfolk Avenue in Norfolk, with a reception following for family and friends at the American Legion.
 Reverend Terry Buol will officiate, with burial in Prospect Hill Cemetery in Norfolk.

 Military honors will be provided by United States Navy Honor Guard, American Legion Post 16, and Veterans of Foreign Wars Post 1644.

 Visitation will be one hour prior to the service at Home for Funerals.

 Henry died Tuesday, January 9, 2024, at Faith Regional Health Services in Norfolk.